ValYauw/lagu-db-server/api-documentation.md

 ### GET /artists

-Gets the list of artists stored in the database.
+Gets the list of artists stored in the database, including the number of their songs registered in the database.

 Query Parameters
  - `limit`: Number of records to fetch per API call.